erkamesen/Portfolio-Flask/README.md

 # Portfolio-Flask

-*Simple portfolio app designed for show your abilities to people with Flask micro-Framework*
+*Simple portfolio app designed for show your abilities to people with Flask Microframework*

 ## Content